Gullwolf/ProofWeLiveInASimulation/README.md

 # ProofWeLiveInASimulation
-A Simulation code that maps out birth, death and money
+A Simulation code that maps out birth, death, money and illness.
+Now the Main Earth is Earth5.